 Organizational change initiatives have become increasingly commonplace in the modern workplace.
-Despite their increased prevalence, typically, change efforts fail to achieve the organization’s desired results.
+Despite their increased prevalence, change efforts typically fail to achieve desired results.
 Although multiple reasons for change failure have been identified, researchers are increasingly taking notice of the role that the “human element” plays in the change process.

 What can organizations do to ensure that future change initiatives do not fail due to the role of human factors?
 First, encourage managers to vigorously promote positive change experiences and attempt to diminish the effects of negative change experiences.
 For example, mangers should provide clear communication about the change and each employee’s role in making the change a success.
 Second, train and encourage managers to engage in transformational leadership behaviors such as articulating a change vision and supporting employee through the initiative.
-Finally, work to build employees’ perceptions of commitment to the change in the early stages of a change because commitment early on, spills over into both increased commitment later on as well as positive behavioral actions.
+Finally, work to build employees’ perceptions of commitment to the change in the early stages of a change, because early commitment spills over into both increased later commitment and positive behavioral actions.